PavanRangani/docs/docs/prd/users/users.md

 ### System Rule

-- When user is blocked, he/she is removed from any associated family
+- When user is blocked, he/she is removed from any associated family.
+- When user is in association with any open tasks, doesn't allowed to block that user.

 ### UX Rule

 - This action is applicable for active users.
 - On click of `Block`, open block confirmation dialog.
+- When block is not possible then show block not possible dialog.
+This dialog will show all associated open tasks.

 ### UI Rule

 - When user is blocked and open application then system show `Account Blocked` message.
 See this
 - Block confirmation dialog.
 [See this](https://drive.google.com/file/d/1Bl3oVcgVOENt_BmB0PQtZ1OA0B7j1FXx/view?usp=sharing)
+- Block not possible dialog.
+See this //TODO
 - On click of Block action, user is moved from `Active Users` to `Blocked Users`.

 ## Unblock